Parker Johnstone: Retirement

-He is an Eagle Scout.
+Johnstone is an Eagle Scout.
 He is an instrument, commercial, certified flight instructor pilot and has competed and won in aerobatic competitions.
 He is scuba certified.
-He has appeared in over 50 TV commercials as well as performed as a stuntman in the movie Speed.
+He has appeared in over 50 TV commercials as well as performed as a stuntman in the action film Speed.
 He is a member of both the Screen Actors Guild (SAG) and the American Federation of Television and Radio Artists (AFTRA).
 He has competed in triathlons and cycling races.
 He lives in Wilsonville where he served as member of the city's Parks and Rec board for 5 years.
 He also served on the board of directors for the Children's Cancer Association.